andrewdatalab/andrewdatalab.github.io/_posts/2026-02-03-ai-audit-portfolio.md

 tags: [audit, anomaly, financial, report, summary]
 ---

-# windows environment set up
+# 🎯  Windows environment set up

-Owner: beyond_nam

-# 🎯 Goal

 Create a **private Python workspace (venv)** on **Windows 11** so you can run and test the audit scripts safely.